 Sweet potatoes contain plenty of nutrients and starches in their flesh.
 They use these resources to produce sprouts (called slips).

 Sweet potatoes will sprout as long as conditions are warm and humid enough (and they are not damaged by cold or inhibited by chemicals).

 Given the right conditions, the sprouts will eventually root and start growing into a new plant.
 Sweet potatoes will break dormancy and begin to sprout with high temperature and humidity (this tells them that the season for growth is approaching, and it is time to reproduce).

-The sweet potato is a member of the morning glory family, and is native to tropical regions of America.
+The sweet potato is a member of the morning glory family (Convolvulaceae), and it is native to tropical regions of America.
 As such, they prefer warm temperatures, and will be damaged by temperatures of 50 degrees Fahrenheit (10 degrees Celsius) or lower.

 For more information, check out this article on sweet potatoes from Wikipedia.

 How Long Do Sweet Potatoes Take To Sprout?